kat-hi/poke/README.md

 - **"Volltreffer"** sometimes you may have luck and there will be a "Volltreffer" that provides you an advantage during your fight.
 - **Evolution** with every fight you win, your pokemon will gain "Erfahrungspunkte".
 If your pokemon has got enough "Erfahrungspunkte", it will evolve into a stronger pokemon.
 It only takes 2-3 fights to test this feature.

-## Sorry
+### Notes
-I am sorry for this language-mixture that happened because of a german task description and a deep focus on the code. ;-)
+I am sorry for this language-mixture that happened because of a german task description.

-## LICENSE
 author: k.s. | Beuth University of Applied Science <br> Programming Course (Prof. Troeger: <https://prof.beuth-hochschule.de/troeger/> )